Bacterioplankton: Ecological significance

 Bacterioplankton such as cyanobacteria are able to have toxic blooms in eutrophic lakes which can lead to the death of many organisms such as fish, birds, cattle, pets and humans.
 A few examples of these harmful blooms is the Microcystis bloom in the year 2000 in Swan River estuary, Australia, and the Oostvaarderplassen in the Netherlands in 2003.
 The detrimental effects of these blooms can range from heart malformation in fish to constraining copepod reproduction.

 High temperatures caused by seasonality increases stratification and preventing vertical turbulent mixing which increases competition for light that favours buoyant cyanobacteria.
 Higher temperatures also reduce the viscosity of water which allows faster movement which also favors buoyant species of cyanobacteria.
 These species are also very competitive with the ability to create a surface cover preventing light to reach deeper species of plankton.

-Climate studies are also indicating that with increasing hot waves the likelihood of detrimental cyanobacterial blooms will become more of a threat to eutrophic freshwater systems.
+Climate studies are also indicating that with increasing heat waves the likelihood of detrimental cyanobacterial blooms will become more of a threat to eutrophic freshwater systems.
 Other implications of the increasing average air temperature due to climate change is that there might be an expansion of the cyanobacterial bloom season, extending from earlier in the spring to later in the fall.

 Estimates of bacterioplankton abundance and density can be derived with a variety of methods including direct counts, flow cytometry, and conclusions drawn from metabolic measures.

 Further, as discussed in the biogeochemical cycling section, plankton are responsible for the recycling and movement of essential nutrients (i.e. nitrogen/carbon/DOM) which are essential building blocks for many of the organisms co-existing with bacterioplankton in these ecosystems.
 These recycled nutrients can be reused by primary producers, thus increasing the efficiency of the biological food web and minimizing energy waste.